canonical/charmed-spark-rock/README.md

 ### Starting Pebble services

-Charmed Spark Rock Image is delivered with Pebble already included in order to manage services.
+Charmed Spark rock Image is delivered with Pebble already included in order to manage services.
 If you want to start a service, use the `\; start <service-name>` prefix.

 #### Starting History Server